PrashantMohta/ModdingDocs/saving-mod-data.md

 ## Notes on Non Serializeable Fields
 An indicator for a type not being seralizable is that it doesnt show up in the JSON file.
+Normally any public field or property with no non-public accessors is serialized, by default.

 ### Enums
 To make sure the enums are stored as strings and not ints in the settings file, you can add the attribute `[JsonConverter(typeof(StringEnumConvertor))]` to the field.
 Even if you dont add the attribute it will still seralize but with the attribute, it will make it easier for people to edit.